jwrg/capiar/README.md

 Also included are some Capiar-specific packages:

+- sty/__capiar\_preamble.sty__
 - sty/__capiar\_font.sty__
 - sty/__capiar\_colour.sty__
-- sty/__preamble.sty__

-When writing your preamble, after your documentclass, include a class and one or more packages:
+When writing your preamble, use one of the above classes and/or one or more packages.

 ```LaTeX
 \documentclass{linguistics}